Guides

 - Copy the generated URL at the bottom of the page.
 Open it in your browser and invite the bot to your server.

-- Paste the bot token into TamaleBot — either in the Integrations tab (click the Discord card) or on the Deploy page in the Discord field.
+- Paste the bot token into TamaleBot — either in the Integrations tab (click the Discord card).

 Telegram ~2 minutes